Give Us This Day, Our Daily Bread

 One of the things I enjoy doing is bringing these historical worlds to life and that means discovering something about how people lives – including what they ate!

-Sometimes we in the 21st century world with instant access to information, electricity, food and water tend to take all of our technological advances
+Sometimes we in the 21st century world with instant access to information, electricity, food and water tend to take all of our technological advances for granted.

 By the same token, if we recognise that we have all these advantages we seem to imagine that people of earlier times were backwards because of their lack.

 CS Lewis describes this thinking as ‘the snobbery of chronology‘ and it would be a foolish snob indeed to underestimate the Romans.

 While many of us are familiar with the sophistication of their architecture, the robustness of their road networks, the precision of their aquaduct networks, less known is the mass production of food required to run an Empire (and its army).

 Well, not only did those ingenious Romans manage to transport water vast distances, they also managed to harness that water to grind a phenomenal amount of grain.

 We’re not talking about bucolic millhouses with one water wheel, we’re